tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-vpn.md

 Should client traffic be routed by default through the VPN?

+10. Just hit enter for the rest to have all the defaults confirmed.
+Once you reached the end, change the password for the user.
+Enter a new password twice and you’re all set.

 > Press ENTER for default [no]: yes
 Should client DNS traffic be routed by default through the VPN?

 > Press ENTER for default [no]: yes

-10. Just hit enter for the rest to have all the defaults confirmed.
-Once you reached the end, change the password for the user.
-Enter a new password twice and you’re all set.

-sudo passwd openvpn

 11. Next, open a browser window and type https://xxx.xxx.xxx.xxx:943/admin